stepchowfun/typical/README.md

 ### The trouble with required fields

 Experience has taught us that it can be difficult to introduce a required field to a type that is already being used.
-Messages created by the old code will not have the new field and thus cannot be deserialized by the updated code which expects that field.

 For example, suppose your new email API is up and running, and you want to add a new `from` field to the request type:

 ```perl
 struct send_email_request {